Thorstein Helstad: Club career

 With Steffen Iversen as the preferred striker, Helstad never managed to gain a regular spot in the first squad, but was often used as a winger in a 4–3–3 system.

+Later career

 After scoring 24 goals in 58 matches, Helstad returned to Brann in June 2006.
 Since he transferred in the middle of the season he won both gold with Rosenborg and silver with Brann.

 In July 2008, Brann accepted a €2 million bid for Helstad from French club Le Mans, where he was installed as their starting striker.
 Helstad scored 21 goals in 2010–11.

 In June 2011, Helstad made a free transfer move to recently relegated and former Champions League finalist Monaco.

 He announced his retirement from playing in April 2014.